se4ai2324-uniba/MusicExpress/README.md

 - **[Resource & Performance Monitoring](src/api/README.md)**: Prometheus and Grafana (details are in the last section of the linked README)
 - **[Data Drifts Monitoring](src/tests/DataDrift/README.md)**: Deepchecks

+## Cloud Deployment

+We selected Azure as cloud provider to deploy our services, available [here](musicexpress.azurewebsites.net).

 ## Uptime Monitoring

 We use **Better Uptime** to monitor the status of our website.
 Check the current status at [our status page](https://musicexpress.betteruptime.com/).